How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 Franchisors usually specify the location requirements, including the lot size, availability of parking space, absence of competitors, number of adjacent households or offices, etc.

-They also strictly follow a floor plan or a store layout to ensure all the equipment, wiring, and piping will be installed properly for a seamless purification process.
+They also strictly follow a floor plan or a store layout to ensure all the equipment, wiring, and piping will be installed correctly for a seamless purification process.

 5. Write a Business Plan